We pay attention to and remember puns, alliteration

 What dogs hear: “Blah blah Ginger blah blah blah blah blah blah Ginger blah blah blah blah blah.”

 Your Broca is Ginger: not paying much attention to most messages — until something interesting comes along.

-Well-worn phrases like “leveraging our mission-critical synergies” are so familiar and dull that they don’t activate your Broca.
+Well-worn phrases like “a rough day” are so familiar they don’t activate your Broca.
 Plain old splainin’ doesn’t do anything for it either.
 Why even bother decoding those words into meaning?

 Want folks to pay attention to your message (PDF)?
 Activate their Brocas with wordplay.

 2. Wordplay is more fun.